tatun2000/bitcoin-testnet-wallet/README.md

 # Usage:
 1. ## It's necessary to change secretPassphrase in config/config.yaml with your version

-2. ## start wallet by following commands:
+2. ## Start wallet by following commands:
 ```bash
 make build
 make run